shashi/shashi.github.io/index.md

 <div class="u-cols-4 u-margins">
     <a href="https://juliasymbolics.org/"><h3 class="u-highlight-medium">Symbolics</h3></a>
   <div>
       (co-author with <a href="https://yingboma.github.io/">Yingbo Ma</a> and others) A fast and modern CAS for a fast and modern language.
-I am spending most of my time on this and related projects.
+This was my thesis project at MIT, currently powers 36 dependent projects in the [SciML ecosystem](https://sciml.ai).
   </div>
   <div>
       <a href="https://github.com/JuliaParallel/Symbolics.jl">Github</a> | <a href="https://juliasymbolics.org/">website</a>